 A real number2 includes the fractional part, even if the fractional part is 0.
 Real numbers, also referred to as floating-point numbers, include both rational numbers and irrational numbers.
-Examples of irrational numbers or numbers with repeating decimals include π , $\sqrt{2}$ and \boldsymbol{e} .
+Examples of irrational numbers or numbers with repeating decimals include π , $\sqrt{2}$ and e.
 Additional examples include 1.5, 5.0, and 3.14159.
-Fortran 95/2003/2008 will accept 5. as 5.0.
-All examples in this text will include the ".0" to ensure clarity.